bigeasy/edify/README.md

 ## Overview

-Edify is a quick and dirty publishing platform for your gh-pages.
+Edify is a quick and dirty publishing platform for your GitHub:Pages.
 It is Docco inspired, but not quite as quick and dirty as Docco.

 This works.
 This does not always work.
 Does it work if I wait a beat to serve it?
 Now this doesn't work.
 It just wants to work.